AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/remote-control/operating-the-remote.md

 The wheels show function values (such as colours or gobo names).
 To go to the next function, just touch the arrows at the top or bottom of the wheel.
 To manually scroll the value, spin the wheel with your fingers.
-If there are more than three functions, touch the **IPCGBES** button again to change to the other functions.
+If there are more than three functions, touch the <strong>IPCGBES</strong> button again to change to the other functions.

-Press the **Clear** button to clear the selection and all changes in the remote programmer.
-Hold down the **Clear** button to clear all programmers (for example if someone has been doing something on the console at the same time, this will clear the console's programmer too).
+Press the <strong>Clear</strong> button to clear the selection and all changes in the remote programmer.
+Hold down the <strong>Clear</strong> button to clear all programmers (for example if someone has been doing something on the console at the same time, this will clear the console's programmer too).

-You can also play back cues using the **Cue** screen.
+You can also play back cues using the <strong>Cue</strong> screen.
 Hold down a playback button to kill or release an active playback.

 > If you update the legends of palettes or cues on the console while the remote is running, the legends on the remote will not be updated. <Keys.HardKey>Exit</Keys.HardKey> and restart the remote app to show legend changes made on the console.